 where $v_\lambda$ belongs to a suitable class of solutions to the linear paradifferential equation \eqref{para}.
 This will be needed later on in Section~\ref{s:str} for the proof of the Strichartz estimates. \end{enumerate}

 Here we carry out the first stage of the two above.
-The proof is sufficiently robust so that it will carry through without changes when we finally need the second stage.
+The proof is sufficiently robust so that it will carry through to the second stage without changes when we finally need it.

-While for the local well-posedness result one may think of $N_\lambda$ as a whole, for later use in the proof of the global result we will estimate the two components $C_\lambda(u,\bar u,u)$ and $N_\lambda^{nr}(u)$ separately.
-The bound for $F_\lambda$ is complex but more robust, and does not require the strong Strichartz estimate \eqref{uk-se-short-boot} or timescale restrictions.
+While for the local well-posedness result one may think of $N_\lambda$ as a whole, for later use in the proof of the global result we will estimate the two components $C_\lambda(u,\bar u,u)$ and $N_\lambda^{tr}(u)$ separately.
+The bound for $N_\lambda^{tr}$ is complex but more robust, and does not require the strong Strichartz estimate \eqref{uk-se-short-boot} or time-scale restrictions.
 The bound for $C_\lambda$, on the other hand, is far simpler but does need the Strichartz bound \eqref{uk-se-short-boot} and time-scale restrictions.
 We will prove the following estimates:

 \begin{proposition} a) Let $s \geq 1$ and $x_0 \in \R$.
 Assume that the function $u$ satisfies the bounds \eqref{uk-ee-boot}-\eqref{uab-bi-unbal-boot} and \eqref{uk-se-boot} in a time interval $[0,T]$.
-Then for $\epsilon$ small enough, the functions $N^{nr}_\lambda(u)$ in \eqref{para-full} satisfy
+Then for $\epsilon$ small enough, the functions $N^{tr}_\lambda(u)$ in \eqref{para-full} satisfy

 b) Assume in addition that $u$ satisfies \eqref{uk-se-short-boot} and that $T$ is as in \eqref{small-t-loc}.
 Then we also have

 \end{proposition}

 As a preliminary step in the proof of the proposition, we consider nonlinear expressions of the form $g(u_{<\lambda})$, and show that they are essentially localized at frequencies $\lesssim \lambda$, in other words they satisfy very favourable bounds at frequencies $\gg \lambda$.